MicrosoftDocs/ai-builder/ai-builder-docs/azure-openai-model-papp.md

 ---
-title: Use your Azure OpenAI Service model in Power Apps (preview)
+title: Use the GPT text generation model in Power Apps (preview)
 description: Learn how to use GPT and the Azure OpenAI Service model with AI Builder in Power Apps.
 author: ashbhati
 contributors: